 Michelle also shares Qordoba’s architecture for handling billions of localized strings in many different languages, which uses:

 Michelle Casbon is a senior engineer on the Google Cloud Platform developer relations team, where she focuses on open source contributions and community engagement for machine learning and big data tools.
 Michelle’s development experience spans more than a decade and has primarily focused on multilingual natural language processing, system architecture and integration, and continuous delivery pipelines for machine learning applications.
 Previously, she was a senior engineer and director of data science at several San Francisco-based startups, building and shipping machine learning products on distributed platforms using both AWS and GCP.
-She especially loves working with open source projects and has contributed to Apache Spark and Apache Flume.
-Her writing has been featured in the AI section of O’Reilly Radar.
+She especially loves working with open source projects and is a contributor to Kubeflow.
 Michelle holds a master’s degree from the University of Cambridge.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com